IBM/IBM-Sustainability-Software-Portfolio-Connectors/docs/max-envizi-index.md

 Response code received from the HTTP request from the endpoint is not successful | Invalid URL in the Integration Object | Double check the URL that all of the components are entered correctly.
 Make sure there are no accidental spaces at the beginning or the end in event of a copy/paste.
-404: Not Found | Flow is not Running | Make sure the flow is Running before starting the cron tasks PKSync error| Certificate error | Confirm the certificate is configured correctly
+404: Not Found | Flow is not Running | Make sure the flow is Running before starting the cron tasks PKSync error| Certificate error | Confirm the certificate is configured correctly Unable to Verify Leaf Signature | Certificate Error |Confirm the HTTP account is set with "Allow Self-Signed Certificates" as True.
+Status Code 400: BMXAA8744E - The OSLC query was not parsed. | Incorrect character in cron task parameter field, such as a decimal point in Page Size |Check the parameters in the cron task.
+“Cannot GET /maximo/api/os/PLUSZLOCATIONS” | MXUrl is not valid |Verify the MXURL parameter in Cron task that it is pointing to the correct url.

 ## Reference for Pre-requisite